chemodun/X4PlayerShipTradeAnalyzer/README.md

 ## Change log

+- 1.4.0 (2025-10-20)
+  - Improved:
+    - Graphs drawings
+  - Introduced:
+    - Auto-reload data from saves when they change on disk.
+    - New type of graphs: Cargo capacity utilization distribution across all transactions.
+    - Filtering by Parent Station and Ship Class in all analysis tabs.
+    - Update checker.
 - 1.3.1 (2025-09-09)
   - Improved:
     - Stats Diagrams UI: replacement for the tooltip is implemented as a custom "legend" on a left side of the charts.